roshanrathod/Mutation-Testing-As-A-Service/README.md

 - Mutation Tests will ONLY work with MAVEN projects, since it runs maven commands.

-To use this code / make any contributions / for any further questions please contact : roshan.rathod@gmail.com
+To use this code / make any contributions / for any further questions or help please email me at roshan.rathod@gmail.com